UFCD Student Seed Grant

 - Notify the Research Committee if there is a drastic change in work scope that would affect the outcome of the project or necessitate re-budgeting.

-The Principal Investigator of any funded grant proposal is required to submit a final report within 2 weeks after the end of the grant period.
+FINAL REPORT: The Principal Investigator of any funded grant proposal is required to submit a final report within 2 weeks after the end of the grant period.
 The report should describe:

 - The title, student and mentor names, the award amount and award dates.